shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 ***

-By the time Penny found the sorceress's house, it was alrighty quite cold and dark.
+By the time Penny found the sorceress's house, it was already quite cold and dark.
 The owls had started hooting and the frogs had started croaking.
 Creatures snuffled underfoot, in and out of the bushes.
 Penny was relieved to find the sorceress's house cheerfully awake, a fire still blazing through the window.

 As cold and as dark as it was, Penny wasted no time in asking the sorceress for help with her song.
 But the sorceress replied: